- 2 medium cooked potatoes, peeled and sliced

 - In a large bowl, combine the potatoes, eggs, ham, salt and pepper.
 Combine the egg and sour cream; add to potato mixture and gently toss to coat.
-Transfer to a greased 11x7-in. baking dish.
+Transfer to a greased 11-in. x 7-in. baking dish.

 - Toss bread crumbs and butter; sprinkle over casserole.
-Bake, uncovered, at 350° for 20 minutes or until a thermometer reaches 160°.
+Bake, uncovered, at 350° for 20 minutes or until mixture reaches 160°.
 Yield: 6 servings.

 Reviews forCreamy Ham 'n' Egg Casserole

 "I felt this was quite dry but tasty.
 I think I will add some milk to the sour cream next time."